-The candidate will negotiate with the professor a specific subject for a 15-20 page postseminar paper.
+The candidate will negotiate with the professor a specific subject for a 15-20 page post-seminar paper.
 The paper is to be in formal style using the most recent edition of Turabian (Turabian, Kate L., and Wayne C. Booth.
-A Manual for Writers of Research Papers, Theses, and Dissertations: Chicago Style for Students and Researchers) unless otherwise negotiated with the professor and the D.Min.
+A Manual for Writers of Research Papers, Theses, and Dissertations: Chicago Style for Students and Researchers) and the Gateway Seminary D.Min.
+Turabian Standards unless otherwise negotiated with the professor and the D.Min.
 Cohort Director.
 The professor is to grade and critique the paper.
 One corrected copy will be submitted to the D.Min.
 Office.